Michigan State vs Indiana Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Spartans and Hoosiers and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every facet between the Spartans and Hoosiers and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most watching on the trending weight human bettors regularly put on player performance factors between a Spartans team going up against a possibly healthy Hoosiers team.
+The Algorithm has been most keyed in on the linear correlation of factor knucklehead sportsbettors often put on Indiana’s strength factors between a Spartans team going up against a possibly improved Hoosiers team.
 In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.